infinityflag/background/README.md

 # background

-It contains background of ps for number theory and especially remainder.
+It contains number theory and especially remainder and modulo. also notations are necessary to understand, so i put it in.

+enjoy!